lupyuen/pinetime-rust-mynewt/rust/app/src/dfutest.md

 We need to __Relocate the Vector Table.__ When the MCUBoot Bootloader is about to start the Application Firmware, it copies the firmware's Vector Table (from `0x8020`) to a page-aligned address in Internal Flash ROM: `0x7F00`

-Then MCUBoot sets the VTOR Register in the Arm CPU's System Control Block to point to the Relocated Vector Table: `0x7F00`
+Then MCUBoot sets the VTOR Register in the Arm CPU's System Control Block to point to the Relocated Vector Table: `0x7F00`.
+The code for Vector Table Relocation is here: [`libs/pinetime_boot/src/pinetime_boot.c`](https://github.com/lupyuen/pinetime-rust-mynewt/blob/ota2/libs/pinetime_boot/src/pinetime_boot.c#L102-L132)

 Here is the updated MCUBoot Bootloader that correctly relocates the Interrupt Vector Table before starting the Application Firmware...